getshifter/wp-cli-shifter/README.md

 SUBCOMMANDS

-  archive      Create a .zip archive as a archive for the Shifter. delete       Delete an archive from the Shifter. extract      Extract the WordPress site from a .zip archive. list         Get a list of archives from the Shifter. upload       Upload an archive to the Shifter. version      Prints current version of the shifter/cli.
+  archive      Create a .zip archive as a archive for the Shifter. version      Prints current version of the shifter/cli.
 ```